dansinker/tacofancy/like_tacos/drunk_nachos.md

 ### Ingredients

 * One bag of tortilla chips
-* A handful (or two... or three..) of shredded Mexican cheese blend
+* A handful (or two... or three..) of [cheese](../mixins/cheese_traditional_us.md)
 * Any random stuff you have lying around you think would taste good delivered atop a bed of cheese and chips.
-Any leftover mixins or condiments you have laying around from a proper taco dinner would be BOMB.
+Any leftover [mixins](../mixins) or [condiments](../condiments) you have laying around from a proper taco dinner would be BOMB.

 ### Directions